lennygir/polito-se2-23-02-thesis/Retrospective/Retrospective_2.md

 **Remember**a story is done ONLY if it fits the Definition of Done:

-- Unit Tests passing
+- Unit Tests passing : 67
-- Code review completed
+- Code review completed : 14
-- Code present on VCS
+- Code present on VCS : Yes (git)
 - End-to-End tests performed
+  - Total : 9
+  - Relative : +5 since the last sprint

 > Please refine your DoD if required (you cannot remove items!)